acasto/iptic-simple-logging/README.md

 # Description #
-This plugin provides a simple mechanism to log events to a database table and display them in the admin area.
+This plugin provides a simple mechanism to log events to a database table and display them in the admin area using the DataTables library.

-The plugin will log events to the **ipticsl_log** table, which will be created automatically if it does not already exist.
+Events are logged to the **ipticsl_log** table, which will be created automatically if it does not already exist.
 The table will have the following columns:

 - **id** - the primary key
 - **time** - the timestamp of the event